 - EES identifies the EAS(s) by applying the ECSP policy (e.g. based only on the UE location);

-When EAS discovery filters contain Application group profile, the EES checks whether information about common EAS and related Application Group ID is available or not.
-If the common EAS information related to the Application Group ID is:
+When EAS discovery filters contain Application group profile, the EES checks whether information about a common EAS identified for the related Application Group ID is available or not. locally or at ECS-ER (if available).
+If the common EAS information identified for the Application Group ID is:

-- not available, then based on the policy if EES needs to select the common EAS, the EES identifies an EAS for the Application Group ID based on the provided EAS discovery filters such as KPIs, UE-specific service information or the ECSP policy.
+- not available, then based on the policy if EES needs to select the common EAS, the EES identifies an EAS for the Application Group ID.
+The identification is based on the provided EAS discovery filters (such as AC Service KPIs of the AC Profile, list of Common EAS criteria ot the Application Group Profile, etc.), UE-specific service information or the ECSP policy.
 Furthermore, the EES stores the common EAS information and related Application Group ID.

 - available at the EES, then the EES provides information of that EAS as result for EAS discovery.

-NOTE 2: The EES may have previously determined and stored the common EAS for Application group ID, or the EES may have received the common EAS selection information for Application group ID during the common EAS announcement procedure.
+NOTE 2: The EES may have previously determined and stored locally the common EAS for Application group ID, or the EES may have received the common EAS selection information for Application group ID during the common EAS announcement procedure.
+If the ECS-ER is available, the EES uses the procedure described in clause 8.20.2.2 to retrieve it.

 When the ECS-ER is not available and the EES selects the common EAS, the selected common EAS shall be announced to other EES(s) as per procedure specified in clause 8.19.

-When the ECS-ER is available and common EAS information corresponding to the Application Group ID is not available, then the EES identifies one EAS for the group and interacts with the ECS-ER to store the common EAS information as described in clause 8.20.2.3.
-If common EAS information is already available corresponding to the Application Group ID in the repository, then the ECS-ER returns the common EAS information to the EES as described in clause 8.20.2.3.
+When the ECS-ER is available and new common EAS information corresponding to the Application Group ID has been derived, then the EES may interact with the ECS-ER as described in clause 8.20.2.3 to store it or it may perform the storage operation at EAS Information provisioning, as described in clause 8.15.2.2.

-Editor's Note: "It is FFS whether the EES interaction with the Central Repository (CR) occurs at EAS discovery, EAS provisioning request, or both.
+.

 NOTE 3: Details of the UE-specific service information and how it is available at the EES is out of scope.